 “Separation of Powers and Legislative Organization: The President, the Senate, and Political Parties in the Making of the House Rules,” book review (Gisela Sin, author).
-Forthcoming.
+2017.
 Party Politics.
+23(4): 462-463.

 “From Demon to Darling: A Legal History of Wine in America,” book review (Richard Mendelson, author).
 2011.
 Journal of Wine Research.
 22 (1): 89-92

 “Elite Education, Liberalism, and Effective Lawmaking in the U.S. Congress.”
 With Craig Volden and Jonathan Wai.

 “Delegation and Bureaucratic Policymaking in the Presence of Binding Legal Constraints: Like a Good Neighbor, State Farm is There…” with John R. Wright.

 “Do Constituents Know (or Care) about the Lawmaking Effectiveness of their Representatives?” with Daniel M. Butler, Adam G. Hughes, and Craig Volden.

 “Government Standards, Activists, and the Prospects for Industry Self-Regulation.” with Craig Volden.

 “Are Bipartisan Lawmakers More Effective?” with Craig Volden.

 “Partisanship in Legislative Bargaining.” with Thomas Choate and John A. Weymark.